fei1lee/VDTDM/README.md

-## PCTD: Point Cloud Transformer Diffusion for Single-Image 3D Point Cloud Reconstruction
+## VT3D: A Visibility-Driven Transformer-Based Diffusion Model for Single-View 3D Point Cloud Reconstruction

+The source code will be released soon~

 ### Examples
 ![examples](./assets/examples.png)